matthew-tfs/mjcb.io/content/about.md

 ## Privacy Policy ##

-Click [here](/privacy-policy/) to view the complete privacy policy for this website.
+Click [here](/privacy-policy/) to view the complete Privacy Policy for this website.

 ## Links ##